kgateway-dev/kgateway/docs/content/introduction/faq.md

 kind: List
 {{< /highlight >}}

-In this example, you can see the Gateway and VirtualService objects are merged into the Proxy object and this is the object that will drive the Envoy xDS/configuration model.
+In this example, you can see the Gateway and VirtualService objects are merged into the proxy that then drives the Envoy xDS/configuration model.
 To see *exactly* what the Envoy configuration is:

 ```bash
 glooctl proxy dump